wichmann-lab/python-psignifit/docs/examples/map_vs_mean.md

 psp.plot_bayes(result);
 ```

 As you can see, the posterior is quite broad and asymmetrical, and we expect the mean and MAP estimates to be slightly different.
-We can ask `result` for both estimate.
+We can ask `result` for both estimates.

 ```{code-cell} ipython3
 # This gives the default estimate, in this case the mean estimate since we set it in the options.